 The Company currently does not have any corporate subsidiaries, but may have corporate subsidiaries in the future.
 Code section 856(i) provides that a corporation that is a "qualified REIT subsidiary" will not be treated as a separate corporation, and all assets, liabilities, and items of income, deduction, and credit of a "qualified REIT subsidiary" will be treated as assets, liabilities, and items of income, deduction, and credit of the REIT.
-A "qualified REIT subsidiary" is a corporation, all of the capital stock of which is owned by the REIT.
+A "qualified REIT subsidiary" is a corporation, all of the capital stock of which has been held by the REIT at all times during the period such corporation was in existence.
 Thus, in applying the requirements described herein, any qualified REIT subsidiaries of the Company will be ignored and all assets, liabilities, and items of income, deduction, and credit of such subsidiaries will be treated as assets, liabilities, and items of income, deduction, and credit of the Company.